xrdocs/cisco-service-layer/_blogs/2018-02-16-xr-s-journey-to-the-we-b-st-open-r-integration-with-ios-xr.md

 Instead of `bash` as the entrypoint command for the docker instance, one can directly start openr using `/root/run_openr_rtr1.sh > /root/openr_logs 2>&1`.
 I'm using `bash` here for demonstration purposes.

+Note the capabilities:

-Once the docker instance is up, we do the same thing on rtr2:
+Once the docker instance is up on rtr1, we do the same thing on rtr2:

 ```
 RP/0/RP0/CPU0:rtr2#bash